Tornado Druid Endgame Build Guide

 Gear & Skills

-- Ring of Starless Skies boasts a phenomenal amount of Attack Speed and Critical Strike Chance, both stats vitally important to our build.
-Furthermore, the Mythic effect mitigates the drawbacks associated with Wild Impulses, while also providing us with a considerable increase in damage.
+- Ring of Starless Skies boasts a phenomenal amount of Attack Speed and Critical Strike Chance, both stats vitally important to your build.
+Furthermore, the Mythic effect mitigates the drawbacks associated with Wild Impulses, while also providing you with a considerable damage multiplier.
 Prioritize crafting this Mythic first.

 - Tyrael's Might is a solid consideration if you're looking to solve resistances early and boast a very defensive setup.
-In this case, make sure to swap the Resistances on your pants to Maximum Life or Armor.
+In this case, make sure to swap the excess Resistances on your gear to Maximum Life or Armor.

 This Speedfarming variant optimizes the build for easy activities like Helltides, Whispers, Nightmare Dungeons and lower Pit Tiers.